janwilmake/zipobject.vercel/README.md

 > [!IMPORTANT]
 > I will work on this soon

-## TODO

-> [!CAUTION]
-> Let's do this before forgetting about it.
-Let's replace uithub core with zipobject.

-- `omitFiles` doesn't work yet in `JSONStreamer`
-- confirm all filters work properly
-- Test streaming to a zip and make that work, including binary.
-This is a crazily useful feature now.
-- Add `objectUrl`, which could do the filter directly from the JSON, and you can turn a fileObject or JSON (with $ref's) into a zip.
-- Binary files shouldn't be added if maxTokens is full (maybe count maxTokens as the entire JSON that is added)

 # Idea

 Instead of open sourcing uithub, why don't I open source this?
 The thing is a lot of people would then start streaming zips and thus using github as a datastore for their product.
 This is currently hard.
 It's a really cool piece of technology, so definitely cool to open source it.